camilafernandesb/camilafernandesb/README.md

 ### Hi there! 👋 I'm Camila!
-I work as a BI Developer.
+I work as a Business Intelligence Analyst.

 <!--
 **camilafernandesb/camilafernandesb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.